KrKOo/Brainfuck-Interpreter/README.md

 ### Compilation

-The interpreter uses the "avcall.h" header so to compile the interpreter, you must install the 'libffcall' library -> https://www.gnu.org/software/libffcall/.
-When you have the library, you can simply compile the project using "make".
+You can simply compile the project using "make".

 #### To compile the interpreter:
 ```